rbire/event-model/README.md

 ---

-### Resource Lookup
+### SubjectType Lookup

-The Resource Lookup classifies what is being modified by the record.
-What is in the EventTarget Field
+The SubjectType Lookup classifies what is being modified by the record.
+What is in the EventSubject Field.

 #### Allowed Values